-Dr Zoetanya Sujon is Programme Director and Senior Lecturer for Communications and Media at the London College of Communication, University of Arts London (UAL).
-Zoetanya specializes in critical and social theories relating to digital culture, social media, and media and communications.
+Dr Zoetanya Sujon is Programme Director and Senior Lecturer for Communications and Media at the London College of Communication, University of the Arts London (UAL).
+Zoetanya specializes in critical and social theories relating to digital culture, social media, and communications.

 This site is about Zoetanya’s research and related activities.

 Before coming to UAL, Zoetanya was a Senior Lecturer and Course Leader for the MA in Media and Digital Communications at Regent’s University London, where she also worked with academic and educational development.
 Prior to this, Zoetanya was a Post-Doctoral Research Officer for the LSE Media Policy Project whose aims include making policy interventions and fostering deliberative exchange between key stakeholders, such as policy makers, civil society actors and academic researchers.